Santa Rosa luthier builds violin from all-local materials

 Although he normally sells his hand-carved instruments to serious music students across the country who are entering music school or the job market, the luthier plans to use the all-local violin to promote local education programs and orchestras.

 The Redwood Violin will debut this April in a recorded concert by the Young People’s Chamber Orchestra, part of the Santa Rosa Symphony Institute for Music Education.
-YPCO’s co-concertmaster Aedan Seaver will be the featured soloist in Concertina for Violin and Strings composed by high school junior Gwendolyn Thalia Przjazna.
+YPCO’s co-concertmaster Aedan Seaver will be the featured soloist in Concertina for Violin and Strings composed by high school junior Gwendolyn Thalia Przjazna of Cotati.
 The virtual concert will be released to the public in early May.

 “I do want it to sound good. ...
 It’s going to have my name on it,” Carruthers said.
 “It’s going to the youth orchestra, and it has to be at least as good as their best player is playing on.
 I hope it will sound as good as my other violins.”